mchanphilly/vscode-bsv/README.md

 ### Action Analysis Engine

-This syntax highlighter takes it one step further and distinguishes between actions and functional pieces of code, helping you debug faster.
+This syntax highlighter takes it one step further and distinguishes between actions and functional pieces of code, helping you debug Bluespec faster.

 ![A few examples of Action indicator](./images/example_action.png)

-With one glance, you can see what portions of your Bluespec are responsible for state change, and which ones are only performing computation.
+With one glance, you can see what portions of your Bluespec are responsible for state change, and which ones are purely functional.
 I also discuss the concepts underlying this [in a post about my Bluespec lexer for Rouge](https://martinchan.org/projects/bluespec-lexer/#actions-and-state-changes).

 <video src="./images/assignment_demo.mp4" controls title="Action Analysis Demo"></video>